-This document includes summary information about the federal tax treatment of employee benefits.
-The summary information is general in nature and isn't meant as tax advice.
+The summary information is general in nature and is not meant as tax advice.
 Citigroup Inc. and its affiliates are not in the business of providing personal tax or legal advice to its employees.
 Any such taxpayer should seek advice based on the taxpayer's particular circumstances from an independent tax adviser.